 No need to throw discarded sourdough starter away.
 Use is to feed your family delicious foods of all types.
 Here are a few of our favorite ways to use up sourdough discard.

-Check our all of our sourdough discard recipes in our sourdough section.
 We have so many delicious recipes to use up all your starter.
 We also have informative sourdough posts to help you have better success at sourdough baking.

 We enjoy meeting you on our social networks.
 Follow us on Facebook, Pinterest, Instagram .
 Tag us with your pictures of our recipes and comment on how it went for you.
 We would love to see what you do with them.